ygme12/nist-csf-incident-response-/incident-report/recover.md

 # Recover

-After containment, affected network services were restored to normal operation.
-Firewall and IDS/IPS configurations were validated to ensure proper protection.
-Systems were monitored post-recovery to confirm stable network functionality and prevent recurrence.
+After restoring network services, the IT team validated firewall and IDS/IPS configurations to ensure proper protection.
+The network was monitored to confirm stability, and all affected systems returned to normal operation.
+These recovery actions minimized downtime and ensured that the network remained resilient against future DoS attacks.